aspleym/TMM4275-Assignment-2/README.md

 ```
 - The web server should be available at: `127.0.0.1:8080` in the web browser.
 ## Usage
-The website *Wall-E* is able to read imported *csv*-files or use templates of dif
+The website *Wall-E* is able to read imported *csv*-files made by a user, or use premade templates of different complexities to load a Maze.

-The website *ChairMaker* is able to simulate and create DFA-files for chair products of three types.
-Dining-, stool- and modern chair.
-These different types of chairs have some parameters that can be changed and visualized in a preview window before *ordering* the DFA file.
+If the user imports a csv, the file will be stored on the server.
+The predmate templates are already stored on the server.

+When the user clicks *Generate Trajectory* the page will generate a welding trajectory for the given maze.
+The trajectory will be stored on the fuseki server.

+A DFA generator will read the trajectory from the server and make a DFA file with the trajectory and the maze.

-If the values in the parameters are valid, the user will be directed to a *order page* where it will be possible to view the chair and download the corresponding DFA file.
+The user will be redirected to *order.html* where it will be possible to download the generated DFA file

-We have chosen only three changeable parameters on each chair.
-This reduced the amount of nearly identical lines of code and freed up time to work on other functionality, like the 3D preview.

-Manufacturer constraints must be set before using the web application.
-This can be done by clicking on the ***Go to manufacturer*** button.
+### Create your own maze
+- Open the excel document located at ```Maze/Template.xlsx```
+- 1 represents open areas, while -1 represent walls

-- Write how to create and edit a maze
+- The numbers can be changed to make your own maze
+- If you higlight a cell, and drags the small square in the bootom right corner, the number in the cell will be copied to the area you drag it over.
+This can be used to quikcly create or remove walls.
+- NOTE: cell (0,0) must be 1 as the algorithm

 ## Examples
 ### Dining chair example